 2. Gather data

 You may have done research about salaries for the role before you interviewed.
 Now, go deeper.
-Check job review sites and public forums for more info about salaries at your prospective employer.
+Check job review sites and public forums for more information about salaries at your prospective employer.
 You can also look at competitors' details to find rough salary ranges for your role, area, and field.
-Save these numbers for your negotiating conversation.
+Save these numbers for your negotiating conversation, yet keep in mind that depending on the organization and role, there may or may not be flexibility within the salary band.

 3. Talk to your future coworkers

-Maybe you made a connection with a peer during an interview panel or a former colleague referred you.
-If you're in contact with someone you trust at the organization who isn't your potential manager or a recruiter, you could ask if they successfully negotiated a job offer with this employer—and how.
+Maybe you made a connection with a peer during an interview panel, or a former colleague referred you.
+If you're in contact with someone you trust at the organization who isn't your potential manager or a recruiter, you could ask if they've successfully negotiated a job offer with the employer—and how.
 However, they might not feel comfortable sharing, and that's okay.
-If they do open up, then you may get an idea of what works with negotiating that company.
+If they do open up, then you may get an idea of what works with negotiating for that company.

 4. Prioritize what you want to get out of negotiating

-Consider what parts of the job offer—beyond salary—may be negotiable and asking for changes on:
+Consider what parts of the job offer—beyond salary—may be negotiable:

 - Your title